CatalaLang/catala/doc/design/java-backend.md

 For the sake of concurrency, the Catala java runtime will be an instance of an object that contains its state (e.g., log stack) so that it ensures reentrancy.
-Initially (?), scope executions will remain sequential.
+Scope executions will remain sequential.

 ### Dates